Resource isolation with multiple tenants

 Administrators of non-production test environments shouldn't be provisioning Microsoft Online Services unless those services are specifically being tested.
 This avoids inappropriate use of Microsoft services, for example setting up production SharePoint sites in a test environment.

 Similarly, provisioning of Microsoft Online services that can be initiated by end users (also known as ad-hoc subscriptions) should be locked down.
-For more information, see What is self-service sign-up for Azure Active Directory?.
+For more information, see What is self-service sign-up for Microsoft Entra ID?.

 Any Azure resources needed by trusting applications may also be deployed.
 For example, databases, virtual machines, containers, Azure functions, etc. For your sandbox environment, you must weigh the cost savings of using less-expensive SKUs for products and services with the less security features available.

 The RBAC model for access control should still be employed in a non-production environment in case changes are replicated to production after tests have concluded.
-Failure to do so will allow security flaws in the non-production environment to propagate to your production tenant.
+Failure to do so allows security flaws in the non-production environment to propagate to your production tenant.

 Resource and identity isolation with multiple tenants